1920 Palm Sunday tornado outbreak: Ossian–Townley, Indiana/Brunersburg–Raab Corners, Ohio

 After moving through Paulding County, the tornado alternately lifted and dipped to the ground, possibly even reforming as a separate tornado, as it moved into the Defiance area.
 Here several homes and a small store were destroyed and six people lost their lives.
 The violent tornado then moved northeast into Henry and Fulton Counties, tearing through the town of Swanton, located near Brunersburg, and causing major damage.
 Many factories, shops, and homes were completely demolished.
 According to the Toledo Blade newspaper, the central business district sustained very heavy damage along Main Street, extending into nearby residential areas, where the damage became more intense.
 This damage brought out many thieves who looted local businesses and houses that had been hit by the tornado.
 Continuing on, the tornado then caused isolated damage to farms and trees as it passed into rural areas.

 Increasing in size as it moved into northwest Lucas County, the tornado produced increasingly severe damage, as buildings and homes were swept clean of their foundations, before leveling the entire community of Raab Corners, also called "Rab's Corners" or "Rabb's Corner", in Lucas County.
 Farmhouses and other buildings were leveled as the violent tornado, 1/2 mi wide at this point, moved towards Raab Corners.
 The residents of Raab Corners were largely unaware of the impending danger as they celebrated Palm Sunday services at the Immaculate Conception and St. Mary's Churches that evening.
 Just after 8:00 p.m.
 EDT rain and small hail started to come down in torrents.
 As the power went out churchgoers lighted kerosene lamps to illuminate the interior of their buildings, and to continue their Palm Sunday services, when the winds began to increase followed by large hail that shattered all the windows.
 Around 8:15 p.m.
 EDT, a solid black wall of swirling clouds proceeded to engulf Raab Corners, destroying everything in its path and killing four people.
 Local residents decided not to rebuild the town, moving to nearby communities in Michigan and Ohio.
-Today, only an intersection remains at once was the main four corners.
+Today, only an intersection remains at what once was the main four corners.